 Cottonmouth Cure - The Best Tips for Curing Cottonmouth

 Let's start with what cottonmouth is.
-Cottonmouth is a term used to describe the dry mouth feeling you get from smoking weed, using drugs, and drinking alcohol.
-It most commonly refers to the dryness you get from smoking marijuana.
+Cottonmouth is a term used to describe the dry mouth feeling you get from smoking or drinking alcohol.
+It most commonly refers to the dryness you get from smoking.
 No need to freak out, you don't literally grow cotton from your mouth but have you ever ate a really dry brownie and almost choked to death from it being too dry?
 That's kind of what the feeling is like, so we wanted to help out by giving our favorite tips for relieving that dry mouth you get from smoking.

 How to Get Rid of Cottonmouth?

-Many people get cottonmouth from getting high off marijuana.
-Consuming cannabis is usually the prime suspect however, you can also get cottonmouth from adderall and caffeine as well.
-But regardless of how you consume it, whether it is through a vape or a blunt or an edible you are still not safe from getting cottonmouth.
+Many people get cottonmouth from smoking something.
+Smoking is usually the prime suspect however, you can also get cottonmouth from prescription drugs such as adderall and caffeine as well.
+But regardless of how you consume it, whether it is through a vape or a swisher sweet you are still not safe from getting cottonmouth.

 Your eyelids are low, your head feels light, and your tongue is stuck to the roof of your mouth.
-Congratulations, you're stoned!
+Congratulations, you're smoked out!
 Unfortunately, you're also suffering from cottonmouth.
-From gum to Gatorade, every stoner has their own home remedy, but why does smoking weed give you cottonmouth in the first place?
+From gum to Gatorade, every smoker has their own home remedy, but why does smoking give you cottonmouth in the first place?
 Is there any way to avoid cottonmouth?

 These are questions asked by smokers through the ages, and this article is finally here to dispel the myths and give some science-backed advice.

 Contrary to popular belief, cottonmouth is not the result of hot smoke drying the inside of your mouth.
-While that does contribute to the problem, it's not the main reason weed causes cottonmouth.
-In fact, eating, vaping, or dabbing your cannabis still gives you cottonmouth.
+While that does contribute to the problem, it's not the main reason it causes cottonmouth.
+In fact, eating, vaping, or dabbing your legal herbs still gives you cottonmouth.
 What gives?

 This is where things get technical.
-It turns out that cottonmouth is the result of a complex chemical reaction between your body and THC.
+It turns out that cottonmouth is the result of a complex chemical reaction between your body and herbs.
 We'll try to keep it simple.

 It all starts with spit.
 Saliva keeps our mouths lubricated, making it easier to eat and talk.
 Spit also performs other useful tasks like remineralizing our teeth and combating bacteria that causes bad breath.
 Thanks, spit!

 In addition to this internal reaction, inhaling smoke makes cottonmouth worse.
 Smoke is made of fine, hot ash, which coats the inside of your mouth when you inhale.
-That said, cottonmouth can't be avoided simply by eating your cannabis instead of smoking it.
+That said, cottonmouth can't be avoided by drinking.

 Best Remedies to Cure Cottonmouth

-There's no “cure” for the cottonmouth caused by cannabis, but there are better and worse ways to quench your thirst.
+There's no “cure” for the cottonmouth caused by smoking, but there are better and worse ways to quench your thirst.